-In Germany, one common way to get to the nearest light rail stop is with the bike.
-All you need is a path and a spot at the dedicated bike parking area when you get there.
+In Europe, one common way to get to the nearest light rail stop is with the bike.
+All you need is a path, dedicated bike parking area when you get there.
 Woden light rail terminus won’t offer any of that.

 Light rail for bridging large distances